 As the daughter of a college football coach and the sister of a high school football player, Issie sees a lot of football games.
 She was only 8 months old when she went to her first game and has been to at least 10 games a year since.
 At 8 years old, she’s been to college games, youth games, middle school games, and high school games and seen many players and their families of different sizes and colors.
 That’s why it can surprise me when she points out people’s differences.

 One Friday night, as fans of the visiting team, we walked into a stadium at a high school where the student body is predominately black.
 Surrounded by several parents and a player’s girlfriend, Issie points to the players warming up on the field and yells, “Look!
 Black people!”

-Without missing a beat, I said loudly (though not quiet as loudly as her), “I know.
+Without missing a beat, I said in a loud voice (though not quite as loud as her), “I know.
 And look.
 Black cheerleaders.
 Aren’t they pretty?”

 Everyone around me—all white—looked at me like I had lost my mind.
 Trying to keep a straight face, I said, “We’re always looking for people who look like Issie.”

 Is it bad parenting?
 Possibly.
 Without a guidebook, we’re all just making it up as we go along anyway.
 My fear is that if I tell her to lower her voice or avoid her reactions, it will give the impression that differences are wrong.
 She was right.
 The players on the field were black.
 She was just pointing out the obvious about something she doesn’t see every day.
 And the cheerleaders, several of whom looked like her, were very pretty.